Using worm tubs, a time-tested way to condense spirit vapor during distillation, gives AnCnoc Highland Single Malt its distinctive flavor.

 All this meant that AnCnoc’s expressions had unique characteristics not usually found in those from larger facilities.
 Using worm tubs today is a nod to the history of scotch making, and AnCnoc is proud of that fact.

-Ok enough about worms, tubs, and history…let’s taste some whisky!
+Ok enough about worms, tubs, and history - let’s taste some whisky!

-AnCnoc Highland Single Malt Tasting
+AnCnoc Highland Single Malt Scotch Whisky

 At Gordon’s DTX, January 23, 2019